Higgs pair production in gluon fusion to higher orders in Higgs Effective Field Theory: Double Higgs Production

 We generate $N_{\mathrm{sample}} = 10^4$ valid samples $P_i$, that lie within this parametric region, and calculate their invariant mass distribution.
 To construct the $(\chi^2)_{ij}$ matrix and perform the clustering procedure, two further inputs are required: the bin-wise uncertainty $\Delta_i$ and a threshold value $\chi^2_{\mathrm{thresh}}$.
-For the uncertainty, we estimated the full theory uncertainty $\Delta_{\mathrm{th}, i}$ by linearly summing up a flat combined $\mathrm{PDF}$ and $\alpha_s$ uncertainty of $\Delta_{\mathrm{PDF}+\alpha_s} = 2.3 \, \%$ for the chosen PDF set \texttt{PDF4LHC15\_nlo\_100\_pdfas} \cite{Butterworth:2015oua, Dulat:2015mca}, a flat scale uncertainty $\Delta_{\mu} = 8.8 \, \%$ \cite{Baglio:2020wgt}, and a bin-wise top mass scheme uncertainty, which we conservatively take to be symmetric adopting the values of \cite{Bagnaschi:2023rbx}:
+We estimated the full theory uncertainty $\Delta_{\mathrm{th}, i}$ by linearly summing up a flat combined $\mathrm{PDF}$ and $\alpha_s$ uncertainty of $\Delta_{\mathrm{PDF}+\alpha_s} = 2.3 \, \%$ for the chosen PDF set \texttt{PDF4LHC15\_nlo\_100\_pdfas} \cite{Butterworth:2015oua, Dulat:2015mca}, a flat scale uncertainty $\Delta_{\mu} = 8.8 \, \%$ that corresponds to the maximal value of the NNLO uncertainties when varying $\kappa_\lambda$ as reported in Ref.~\cite{Baglio:2020wgt, Grazzini:2018bsd}, and a bin-wise top mass scheme uncertainty, which we conservatively take to be symmetric adopting the values of \cite{Bagnaschi:2023rbx}: